NazarDzendzelyuk/Sombra/README.txt

 Other:
 - the eclipse project includes Maven build configuration to automatically create WAR and run it on embedded
 - Tomcat Server - resources such as commodity images are located at https://adm.tools/hosting/
-- database dump is included
+- database dump is included.